-The 2018 CODE Burt Award for First Nations, Inuit, and Métis Young Adult Literature - Long-list
+The 2019 CODE Burt Award for First Nations, Inuit, and Métis Young Adult Literature - Now receiving submissions!

 A literary award and literacy initiative like no other

 The CODE Burt Award for First Nations, Inuit, and Métis Young Adult Literature is a Canadian literary award and readership initiative that recognizes excellence in Indigenous-authored literature for young adults (ages 12-18).
 With the generous support of the Consecon Foundation (formally the Literary Prizes Foundation) and generous CODE supporters, the CODE Burt Award for First Nations, Inuit, and Métis Young Adult Literature is given to literary works for youth created by First Nation, Inuit, and Métis writers, illustrators, and translators.